 Remember, in high school chemistry class when you found yourself thinking, “when will I EVER use this stuff in my life?” (unless, of course, you always dreamed of becoming a chemist).
 Well, if you became a potter, chances are you have found yourself getting reacquainted with some of the terminology from high school chemistry.
 If the glaze chemistry bug hasn’t bitten you yet, it probably will eventually as you’ll want to customize your work with a particular glaze surface.
 Learning how different materials contribute to glazes and clay bodies is very important in expanding your abilities as a ceramic artist.

-So, in this post, we are presenting a little intro to glaze mixing and testing from Richard Zakin.
-In it he explains how the glaze making process is easily mastered if you have the right tools, follow an ordered procedure, and take the work seriously.
-Take it away, Richard. – Jennifer Poellot Harnetty, editor.
+So, in this post, we are presenting a little intro to glaze mixing and testing from the late Richard Zakin.
+In it he explains how the glaze making process is easily mastered if you have the right tools, follow an ordered procedure, and take the work seriously. – Jennifer Poellot Harnetty, editor.

 Ceramic Glaze Making